 Q: For what ages of children is your program recommended?

 A: As the Gordon Model is a set of communication skills (and not behavior modification), the model works with children of all ages.
 Naturally, special considerations have to be made for pre-verbal children.
-The P.E.T. book DVD-based program cover methods for listening to children too young to talk, and ways of communicating your needs to children too young to understand words.
+P.E.T. covers methods for listening to children too young to talk, and ways of communicating your needs to children too young to understand words.

 The sooner parents implement the Gordon Model with their children, the easier it gets to use it as children develop.

 Q: Is this a permissive approach?